What happens to mortgage rates in a recession?

 What happens during a recession?

 When a recession hits, the economy struggles, and there is less money circulating.
 The economic output of a nation slows down as consumers spend less, which means businesses can struggle.
-The government may also issue tax cuts to help stimulate spending, which means they get less money from taxes.
-This can reduce the government spending pot, impacting things like funding for benefits and public services.
+The government may also issue tax cuts to help stimulate spending, which means it gets less money from taxes.
+This can reduce the government spending pot, impacting things like funding for benefits and public spending.

 How often do recessions happen?